Peavey Mart: Closure of stores

 In June 2024, Peavey Industries announced that it would end its master licensing agreement with ACE Hardware International at the end of the year.
 On January 23, 2025, the chain announced the closures of 22 stores in Ontario and Nova Scotia as part of an organizational restructuring.

 On January 27, 2025, Peavey Industries announced that it would seek creditor protection and close all Peavey Mart and MainStreet Hardware stores nationwide.
 The company cited "unprecedented challenges, including record-low consumer confidence, inflationary pressures, rising operating costs and ongoing supply disruptions along with a difficult regulatory environment".

+Reopening

-In April 2025, 2707162 Alberta Ltd. acquired the rights to the Peavey Mart brand and intellectual property from Peavey Industries, and in August 2025 announced its intent to re-open selected locations in Alberta and Saskatchewan.
+In April 2025, private investment firm 2707162 Alberta Ltd. acquired the rights to the Peavey Mart brand and intellectual property from Peavey Industries, and in August 2025 announced its intent to re-open selected locations in Alberta and Saskatchewan.
+Four stores in Alberta were opened in early December 2025.

 Sponsorship

 In July 2021, Peavey Mart acquired the naming rights to the Westerner Park Centrium in Red Deer under a five-year agreement.
 The sponsorship agreement lapsed after Peavey Mart ceased operations.